prof-tejera/homework-4-keamarg/README.md

 2. Define all PropTypes for `Number`, `Operator`, and `Screen` components.
 If you add more components make sure to define the PropTypes.
 3. Deploy your application using any method you want (repo is setup for Github actions).
 Add the url: URL_TO_PROJECT

+Hey Nico and Brandon, I got lost in my undo/redo frenzy, and lost some bug fixes (mostly related to decimal numbers, right now the second number copies first when pressing the “.”
+I had (almost) fixed this, but unfortunately I do not have time to retrace my steps tonight before the deadline).

+Also, I did not fix the NaN bug when pressing an operator followed by =

 ### Deployment Instructions (Github actions)

 - Go to `Settings`